Henry Every: In contemporary literature

-During Every's career, the government used the media to portray him as a notorious criminal in an effort to sway public opinion on piracy, but the result has been described as a "near-total failure."
+During Every's career, the government used the media to portray him as a notorious criminal in an effort to sway public opinion on piracy, but the result has been described as a "near-total failure".
 Much of the public continued to remain sympathetic to the pirate's cause.

 Every's flag

+There are no reliable contemporary accounts of Every's pirate flag, and the depictions created afterwards are both contradictory and of dubious origin.

+The 1724 book A General History of the Pyrates credited Every with flying a black flag emblazoned with two crossed bones forming an X.

-There are no reliable contemporary accounts of Every's pirate flag.
-According to the ballad "A Copy of Verses," Every's flag was red with four gold chevrons.
-The ballad suggests that the flag also had green lining the border, but more likely the ballad was mentioning a shield.
-Although red was a popular colour for pirate flags of the time, the meaning of the four chevrons is not certain; it may be an attempt (justified or not) to link Every with the West-Country gentry clan of Every whose coats-of-arms showed varying numbers of chevrons, red on gold or vice versa.
-However, there is no reliable evidence that Every actually flew such a flag.
-Another flag ascribed to Every depicts a white skull in profile wearing a kerchief and an earring, above a saltire of two crossed bones, on a black or red field.
+According to the ballad "A Copy of Verses," Every's "shield" was red with four gold chevrons and bordered in green.
+This may have been intended to describe his flag.
+Although red was a popular colour for pirate flags of the time, the meaning of the four chevrons is not certain; it may have been an attempt (justified or not) to link Every with the West-Country gentry clan of Every whose coats-of-arms showed similar chevrons.

+Another flag later ascribed to Every depicts a white skull in profile wearing a kerchief and an earring, above a saltire of two crossed bones, on a black or red field.
+This claim appears to have been invented for Hans Leip's 1959 book Bordbuch des Satans.

+There is no reliable evidence that Every actually flew any of the flags now associated with him.